 More extensive monitoring system details are available in Hardin and Funk (2012).
 Systems were started at the beginning of the ginning season.
-Calibration was performed by stepping through each data logger channel, comparing the displayed reading to the value shown at that moment by a hand-held clampon ammeter.
-Procedures used during measurement of live 480-volt circuits were published by Funk and Hardin (2012).
+Calibration was performed by stepping through each data logger channel, comparing the displayed reading to the value shown at that moment by a hand-held clamp-on ammeter.
+Procedures used during measurement of live 480 Volt circuits were published by Funk and Hardin (2012).
 Calibration was repeated twice during the season.
-Memory cards were swapped out after a short interval (less than 1 wk) to verify operation of each channel by comparing logged values to expected values based on calibration and gin operating status.
+Memory cards were swapped out after a short interval (less than one week) to verify operation of each channel by comparing logged values to expected values based on calibration and gin operating status.
 The memory cards were left for longer intervals once systems were confirmed to be fully operational.
-Figure 1 illustrates the design of the USDA-ARS data logger used in the energy monitoring studies.